- Clinical science

 -

-- Reduced executive functioning
+- Reduced executive function and processing speed

-- Loss of visuospatial abilities
+- Delayed word recall and loss of visuospatial abilities

 -